 - Considering big data in e-commerce, businesses need to build a capable data team or collaborate with external partners to improve their expertise in handling and analyzing large volumes of data.

-- Scaling up infrastructure, investing in analytical tools, and maintaining data storage and processing capabilities can be costly for e-commerce businesses.
+- Scaling up infrastructure, investing in analytical tools, and maintaining data storage and processing capabilities can be costly for online retailers.

 Overcoming these challenges requires a holistic approach that involves implementing scalable infrastructure, adopting advanced analytics tools, and ensuring data quality and security.